ondrej-soltys/Spark-ASOS-Ul1-7/README.md

-# This is a brief tutorial for Spark
+# This is a brief introduction for Spark
+# Best practicies
 # Spark-ASOS-Ul1-7